Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/preface.typ

 This guide is organized into three parts:

 *@part-i: Gentle Introduction* starts from first principles, building intuition about program abstraction, control flow, and symbolic representations.
-Through running examples like heater controllers and traffic lights, we motivate why BDD-based path-sensitive analysis matters.
+Through running examples like *packet filters* and *firewall rules*, we motivate why BDD-based path-sensitive analysis matters.
 This part is accessible to anyone with programming background.

 *@part-ii: Deep Dive* provides complete theoretical foundations, formal proofs, implementation techniques, and research connections.
 This part enables readers to understand the mathematics deeply and implement their own analyses.

-*@part-iii: Appendices* offer reference material: mathematical prerequisites, complete code walkthroughs, benchmark specifications, and an annotated bibliography.
+*@part-iii: Applications & Case Studies* explores advanced topics like security analysis, inter-chain verification, and performance tuning.
+It concludes with a complete case study of a corporate firewall analysis.

 == How to Use This Guide